masauppsala/Hierarchical_Emotion_Classifier_Japanese/README.md

 ## Hierarchical Classification Strategy

-- The classifier operates hierarchically, starting from broad distinctions (neutral vs. emotional) and drilling down into more nuanced emotional states.
+- The classifier operates hierarchically, starting from broad distinctions (neutral vs. emotional) and drilling down into finer emotional states.
 This method effectively handles the complexity of human emotions in textual data.